Genetics (447:380) or Genetic Analysis (447:384). Developmental Genetics (447:370) recommended.

 - Learn how to discuss and approach scientific questions.

-- Knowledge specific goals: Know the terms, concepts and theories in genetics.
+- Know the terms, concepts and theories in genetics.

 - Study basic concepts and terminology of comparative anatomy, developmental biology, and evolutionary genomics.